27 September 2024

 Grant

-On Monday 7 October, the Society for the Dissemination of Natural Science (SNU) will present the prestigious Kirstine Meyer Memorial Scholarship to Associate Professor Robert Burklund from the Department of Mathematical Sciences.
+The Society for the Dissemination of Natural Science (SNU) presented 7 October the prestigious Kirstine Meyer Memorial Scholarship to Robert Burklund from the Department of Mathematical Sciences.

 Robert Burklund